7 Things You Learn About Yourself (and the World) While Traveling Solo

 But you are never really alone

-Though navigating a new city, taking an overnight bus, shopping at the local market, and eating out alone all get easier the more you do them, if on any given day you don’t want to be alone, you don’t need to be.You’re never really alone so long as there’s someone there with whom you can strike up a conversation and you may be surprised by how easy it can be to communicate even if you don’t know the local language.
+Though navigating a new city, taking an overnight bus, shopping at the local market, and eating out alone all get easier the more you do them, if on any given day you don’t want to be alone, you don’t need to be.You’re never really alone so long as there’s someone there with whom you can strike up a conversation with, and you may be surprised by how easy it can be to communicate even if you don’t know the local language.
 A few basic phrases like “my name is” and “I am from” can go a long way.

 If you stay in hostels, you’ll never be at a loss for travel companions.
-More likely than not, there will be at least a few other solo travelers staying in the same place and chance are they’re looking for a travel buddy too.
+More likely than not, there will be at least a few other solo travelers staying in the same place, and chance are they’re looking for a travel buddy too.

 Strangers may eventually become lifelong friends

 I could almost guarantee you that lonely is one word that most experienced solo travelers would never use to describe any of their solo adventures.
 So if the thought of being lonely is one of the things holding you back from embarking upon your own solo adventure, worry not.
-Even though the idea of traveling alone may inspire thoughts of being by yourself in a foreign land with no one else to talk to, believe me when I tell you that you aren’t the first person that has thought to travel to wherever it is you are headed, nor will you be the last.
+Even though the idea of traveling alone may inspire thoughts of being by yourself in a foreign land with no one else to talk to, believe me when I tell you that you aren’t the first person who has thought to travel to wherever it is you are headed, nor will you be the last.
 And you most certainly will not be there alone.

 You will make so many new connections with travelers of all kinds, from all regions of the globe who have similarly been waiting to take a trip very much like the one that lays before you.
 By the end of my trip to South America I had befriended so many people from so many different countries that I needed to plan another trip just so I could visit them.